Sissipahaw: History

 A c.
 1724 annotated copy of a deerskin Catawba map of the tribes between Charleston (left) and Virginia (right) following the displacements of a century of disease and enslavement and the 1715–17 Yamasee War.
 The Sissipahaw are labeled as "Saxippaha".

 The Sissipahaw were possibly first encountered and recorded as the Sauxpa by the Spanish officer Vandera in 1569 as a placed visited by the explorer Juan Pardo.
 If true, this would imply a historic migration from coastal South Carolina.
 However, Goddard argued that this assumption is unfounded and primarily based on a misreading of a 19th-century rendering of "Sauapa" which itself is likely a misrendering of "Sanapa".
 Regardless, the tribe is later referred to as the Sissipahau in 1701 by English explorer John Lawson, who had likely heard of them as living on the Haw River from his guide, Enoe Will, the chief of the Shakori.
 Will had a Sissipahaw servant or slave who traveled alongside him and Lawson.

 On January 28, 1712, during the Tuscarora War, an army of 450 Native Americans and 33 Europeans are noted to have rested at a recently abandoned Sissipahaw town on the Neuse River.

 The final mention of the tribe is in 1715, when they united with other tribes of the region to fight against the English in the Yamasee War.
-It is thought that the Sissipahaw, along with other remnants of Siouan tribes, joined the Catawba after the war.
+It is thought that the Sissipahaw, along with other remnants of neighboring tribes, joined the Catawba after the war.
 In 1728, the site of the former Sissipahaw village was known as the Haw old fields and was noted as being the largest body of fertile land in the region.
 Present-day Saxapahaw, North Carolina probably corresponds to the site of these old fields.